naman22a/c-lab-codes-2nd-sem/README.md

     -   c.
 Finding upper and low triangular matrices
     -   d.
 Transpose of a matrix
     -   e.
 Product of two matrices
+19. WAP a program to check whether string is palindrome or not
+20. WAP for Linear search
+21. WAP Binary search